mithi/react-philosophies/README.md

 > A component should have one and **only one** job.
 It should do the smallest possible useful thing.
 It only has responsibilities that fulfill its purpose.

 A component with various responsibilities is difficult to reuse.
-If you want to reuse some but not all of a its behavior, it's almost always impossible to just get what you need.
+If you want to reuse some but not all of its behavior, it's almost always impossible to just get what you need.
 It is also likely to be entangled with other code.
 Components that do one thing which isolate that thing from the rest of your application allows change without consequence and reuse without duplication.

 **How to know if your component has a single responsibility?**